neminovno/vscode-as-fx-ide/README.md

 - creates project files in selected folder
 - will ask to delete all files if selected folder is not empty
-- for now, uses hardcoded AIR version
+- reads AIR version from SDK's airsdk.xml, if not available uses 30.0

 ## How to use